 Note: Only students attending the school in Boulder for the entire training are eligible for Veteran's Education Benefits.

-A student who has not signed the RISI Enrollment Agreement or has not been accepted to the program may cancel at no penalty.
+A student who has not signed the DIRI Enrollment Agreement or has not been accepted to the program may cancel at no penalty.

-After three days of signing the RISI Enrollment Agreement, students are responsible for 50% of the initial Program Deposit and the Application Fee, provided the student has not entered into instruction.
+After three days of signing the DIRI Enrollment Agreement, students are responsible for 50% of the initial Program Deposit and the Application Fee, provided the student has not entered into instruction.

 Tuition liability is determined by taking the total tuition cost for the program, divided by the number of clock-hours in the program to get an hourly rate.
 The hourly rate is then multiplied by the number of hours completed in the phase in which the student discontinued attendance.